 One reason that this goal of sharing is so elusive is that standalone users store data in Personal Folders .pst files.
 However, two people cannot work from the same Personal Folders .pst file at the same time, because these files are not designed for shared access.
 The same problem occurs if two people try to look at the same Personal Address Book.
 Of course, if two people share the same computer at different times of the day, they can share data; see Sharing Microsoft Outlook Info on One PC.
 A relatively recent development is the advent of a few products that can bypass the shared access limitations of PST files.

 New in Outlook 2007, is calendar publishing.
 This feature allows you to email all or part of your calendar, or publish it to the Internet or any a WEBDAV server.
 Right click on the name of the calendar you wish to share to see these options.
-Microsoft currently offers free publishing to their Office Online website.
+Microsoft is ending their free calendar publishing service at Office Online website in April 2014.
 See Share Calendars with Local Users using Internet Publishing to learn how to publish the calendar to your own WEBDAV server.

 Some of the tools for synchronizing Outlook data via the Web also allow other people to access the information.
 You can use the Yahoo and MSN/Hotmail calendars to share your appointments with others.
 Hotmail Live users can use the Outlook Hotmail Connector to sync their appointments and contacts with the web-based calendar and contacts.

 Many of the solutions listed on this page will allow you to share all Outlook data.